OctopusDeploy/blog/blog/2022-02/multi-environment-jenkins/index.md

 ## Deploying in Jenkins

-To connect Jenkins to Octopus, you need to install the [Octopus plugin](https://plugins.jenkins.io/octopusdeploy/).
+To connect Jenkins to Octopus, you need to install the [Octopus Deploy plugin](https://plugins.jenkins.io/octopusdeploy/).

 Go to **Dashboard**, then **Manage Plugins**.
 If the plugin is not installed, search for the Octopus plugin in the **Available** tab and install the plugin.
 Follow the [guide in our Docs that explains how to set up Jenkins and the Octopus plugin](https://octopus.com/docs/packaging-applications/build-servers/jenkins).

-Once the Octopus plugin is set up, make a change to the code on GitHub, and the build will trigger in Jenkins and Octopus.
+After the Octopus plugin is set up, making a change to the code in GitHub will trigger a build in Jenkins and Octopus.

 ![Jenkins Octopus Icon](jenkins-octo-icon.png "Jenkins Octopus Icon")

-Navigate back to the Octopus instance project overview and you see the release deployed to the Development environment.
+Navigate back to your Octopus instance and **Project**, then **Overview**, and you'll see the release deployed to the Development environment.

 ![Development Success](development-success.png)